maheshdbabar9340/Notes/README.md

 Use enums when you have values that you know aren't going to change, like month days, days, colors, deck of cards, etc.

 https://www.w3schools.com/java/java_enums.asp

+The Scanner class is used to get user input, and it is found in the java.util package.

+      nextBoolean()	Reads a boolean value from the user nextByte()	      Reads a byte value from the user nextDouble()	Reads a double value from the user nextFloat()	      Reads a float value from the user nextInt()	      Reads a int value from the user nextLine()	      Reads a String value from the user nextLong()	      Reads a long value from the user nextShort()	      Reads a short value from the user